andresfelipe9619/AudioBaked/README.md

 # 🎧 AudioBaked

-> Transcribe, analyze, and subtitle your audio & video files directly from the command line.
+> Transcribe, analyze, and subtitle your audio & video files with speaker diarization, directly from the command line.

 **AudioBaked** is a powerful and flexible Python tool for automated transcription and intelligent analysis of your media files.
-It leverages the cutting-edge accuracy of [OpenAI's Whisper](https://github.com/openai/whisper) to generate transcripts and can optionally use OpenAI's GPT models to provide insightful, structured analysis.
+It leverages the cutting-edge accuracy of [WhisperX](https://github.com/m-bain/whisperX) to generate speaker-separated transcripts and can optionally use OpenAI's GPT models to provide insightful, structured analysis.

 With its modular CLI interface, you can choose to extract audio, burn subtitles, export transcripts, or run a detailed business analysis with simple flags.

 ---

 ## ✨ Features

 - **🎙️ Broad File Support:** Works seamlessly with `.mp4`, `.mov`, `.mp3`, and other common audio/video formats.
+- **🗣️ Speaker Diarization:** Uses WhisperX to identify and label different speakers in the transcript (e.g., `SPEAKER_01`, `SPEAKER_02`).
 - **🎧 Audio Extraction:** Includes a new `--extract-audio` flag to pull the audio from a video file into a separate `.mp3` for faster processing.
-- **🤖 High-Quality Transcription:** Utilizes OpenAI Whisper for accurate speech-to-text conversion.
+- **🤖 High-Quality Transcription:** Utilizes WhisperX for accurate speech-to-text conversion.
 - **🧠 Advanced Business Analysis:** When using the `--analyze` flag, the transcript is sent to a GPT model with a specialized prompt to extract:
     - **General Notes & Summaries**
     - **Action Items**
     - **A Freelancer's To-Do List**